-A.16.1 Management of information security incidents and improvements To ensure a consistent and effective approach to the management of information security incidents, including communication on security events and weakness.
-A.16.1.1 Responsibilities and procedures Management responsibilities and procedures MUST be established to ensure a quick, effective and orderly response to information security incidents.
+A.16.1 Management of information security incidents and improvements o ensure a consistent and effective approach to the management of information security incidents, including communication on security events and weakness.
+A.16.1.1 Responsibilities and procedures Management responsibilities and procedures MUST be established to ensure a quick, effective, and orderly response to information security incidents.
 Are management responsibilities clearly identified and documented in the incident management processes?
-Implicit AR I CI A.16.1.2 Reporting information Information security events MUST be reported through appropriate management's channels as Is there a process for timely reporting of information security events?
+Implicit AR I CI A.16.1.2 Reporting information Information security events MUST be reported through appropriate management's channels as 1.
+Is there a process for timely reporting of information security events?
 Implicit AR I CI security events quickly as possible.
 2. Is there a process for reviewing and acting on reported information security events?
-AR I CI Reporting Employees and contractors using the organisation's information systems and services Is there a process for reporting of identified information security weaknesses?
-AR I CI A.16.1.3 information security MUST be required to note and report any 2.
+AR I CI Reporting Employees and contractors using the organisation's information systems and services 1.
+Is there a process for reporting of identified information security weaknesses?
+AR I CI A.16.1.3 2.
 Is this process widely communicated?
-Implicit AR I CI weaknesses observed or suspected information security weakness in systems or services.
-3. Is there a process for reviewing and addressing reports in a timely manner?
+Implicit AR I CI 3.
+Is there a process for reviewing and addressing reports in a timely manner?
 AR I CI A.16.1.4 Assessment of and decision on information security events Information security incidents MUST be assessed and it be decided if they are to be classified as information security incidents.
 Is there a process to ensure information security events are properly assessed and classified?
 Implicit AR I CI A.16.1.5 Response to information security incidents Information security incidents MUST be responded to in accordance with the documented procedures.
 Is there an incident response process which reflects the classification and severity of information security incidents?
 Implicit AR I CI A.16.1.6 Learning from information security incidents Knowledge gained from analysing and resolving information security incidents MUST be used to reduce the likelihood or impact of future incidents.
 Is there a process or framework which allows the organisation to learn from information security incidents and reduce the impact / probability of future events?
 Implicit AR I CI A.16.1.7 1.
 Is there a forensic readiness policy?
-Implicit AR I CI
+Implicit AR CI